|

 that, I shall speak to Captain Oliel.
 Then, this afternoon, I

-think that you and I, Legolas, should both pay a visit to the
+think that you and I, Legolas, should pay a visit to the brothel."

 Let me come with you, thought Haldir.
 Let me do something.

-of the room, and bent over, hands on knees, trying desperately
+He staggered out of the room, and bent over, hands on knees,

-chained to the wall like that, to die like an animal in a trap
+poor creature chained to the wall like that, to die like an animal

-He looked down the corridor.
+He looked along the corridor.
 More doors.
 Twenty?
 Thirty?
-Does

 Taking a deep breath, and swallowing hard, he turned back towards